hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Main takeaways:

-- In the most productive countries, papers with women in dominent author positions, i.e., sole author, first author, and last author, are cited less than those with men in the same positions;
+- In the most productive countries, papers with women in dominant author positions, i.e., sole author, first author, and last author, are cited less than those with men in the same positions;

 - South America and Eastern Europe had greater gender parity in terms of proportion of authorships.

 - Disciplines dominated by women all have to do with "care", for example, nursing; speech, language, and hearing; education.

 - Natural sciences and humanities are dominated by men.
-Social sciences had a higher proportion of femail authors.
+Social sciences had a higher proportion of female authors.

 - "Female collaborations are more domestically oriented than are the collaborations of males from the same country"  (p.
 213)